pwnwriter/pwnotes/src/server/jenkins-alternative-with-github.md

 You'll want to generate ssh keys and then put your public keys in `authorized_keys`, which simply lets the current user ssh into the sever.

 #### Setting Up the GitHub Actions Workflow
-After generating ssh keys, put your.
+After generating ssh keys, put your:
 - PRIVATE_KEY, USERNAME, and HOST in your repository's secrets variables.

 Here’s the GitHub Actions workflow that I set up to build and deploy my web application to a VPS: